 On Femø, you can enjoy the natural beauty of the island and at the same time experience a

-kind of community that many women don’t have access to in their daily lives.
+kind of community that many women and gender non-conforming people don’t have access to in their daily lives.
 It is a

 community where we have time to talk about how things could and should be done and